Events & Specials

 Handel's Messiah

 In the summer of 1741, George Frideric Handel was at the peak of his musical prowess, but depressed and in debt.
 He began setting Charles Jennens' Biblical libretto to music at his usual breakneck speed.
 In just 24 days, Messiah was complete.
 Right up to the day of the premiere, Messiah was troubled by production difficulties and last-minute rearrangements of the score.
 Despite these difficulties, the oratorio soon became a favorite of audiences, with a popularity that lasts to this day.
-Join us for a recording featuring soloists Elizabeth Harwood, Janet Baker, Paul Esswood, Robert Tear, and Raimund Herincx with the Ambrosian Singers and English Chamber Orchestra conducted by Charles Mackerras.
+Join us for a recording featuring soloists Sonya Yoncheva, Tamara Mumford, Rolando Villazon, and Bryn Terfel with the Tabernacle Choir and Orchestra at Temple Square conducted by Mack Wilberg

 The Nutcracker

 The complete ballet by Tchaikovsky about Clara's magical journey to the land of the Sugar Plum Fairy.
-Vladimir Ashkenazy conducts the Royal Philharmonic Orchestra.
+Charles Mackerras conducts the London Symphony Orchestra.

 St. Olaf Christmas Festival